AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page03.md

 # Summary
 In this lesson, we took on the role of quality analysts at a factory, using Azure ML Designer to train a model that spots unhappy customers based on their feedback.
-We built a TwoClass Logistic Regression model and looked at how well it worked using tools like accuracy, precision, recall, and a confusion matrix.
+We built a Two Class Logistic Regression model and looked at how well it worked using tools like accuracy, precision, recall, and a confusion matrix.
 At the end, we wrote a memo explaining our results to factory leaders.

 This hands-on activity connects directly to our final project.
 It helped us: